Litigation

 Frequently asked questions

-A broad litigation practice handles commercial disputes, breach of contract, business torts, IP disputes, employment matters, real estate litigation, regulatory enforcement, and other civil matters in federal and state courts, arbitration, and administrative proceedings.
+We handle commercial disputes, breach of contract, business torts, intellectual property disputes, employment matters, real estate litigation, and regulatory enforcement, in federal and state court, arbitration, and agency proceedings.
+Because our attorneys were software engineers before they were lawyers, technology-heavy disputes are squarely in our wheelhouse.

-Federal cases average 18 to 36 months from filing to trial, though many are resolved earlier through settlement or dispositive motions.
-Complex matters and appeals can extend timelines significantly.
-State court timelines vary widely by jurisdiction.
+Federal cases commonly run 18 to 36 months from filing to trial, though many resolve sooner through settlement or a dispositive motion.
+Complex cases and appeals can stretch well beyond that, and state court timelines vary a lot by jurisdiction.
+Early case assessment helps you set realistic expectations from the start.

 Document products